DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training-course.md

 ### Your qualifications

-All postgraduate teacher training courses require you to have:

-* a degree in any subject
-* GCSEs at grade 4 (C) or above in English and maths (and science if you want to teach primary)

-Most course providers will accept a degree grade of 2:2 or higher, but some may require you to have a 2:1.

-Check each course provider’s requirements on their course page.
-You can also [find out about the qualifications you need to teach](/is-teaching-right-for-me/qualifications-you-need-to-teach).
+You need to have a degree in any subject to be able to teach.
+But the degree grade that providers will accept may vary, for example it may be a 2:1 or a 2:2.
+So you’ll need to check each course provider’s requirements on their course page.
+[Find out about the qualifications you need to teach](/is-teaching-right-for-me/qualifications-you-need-to-teach).

 <div class="inset">

 <p> If you have qualifications from outside the UK, you’ll need to show that they’re the same standard as UK qualifications.
-You can get a statement to show this from the <a href="https://enic.org.uk/Qualifications/SOC/Default.aspx">UK European Network of Information Centres (UK ENIC)</a>.</p>
+You can [Get help comparing English and international qualifications](/non-uk-teachers/train-to-teach-in-england-as-an-international-student).

 </div>